jamesrochabrun/SwiftOpenAI/README.md

 3. Navigate to the [API key page](https://platform.openai.com/account/api-keys) and follow the instructions to generate a new API key.

 For more information, consult OpenAI's [official documentation](https://platform.openai.com/docs/).

+⚠️  Please take precaution to keep your API key secure per [OpenAI's guidance](https://platform.openai.com/docs/api-reference/authentication):

+> Remember that your API key is a secret!
+Do not share it with others or expose
+> it in any client-side code (browsers, apps).
+Production requests must be
+> routed through your own backend server where your API key can be securely
+> loaded from an environment variable or key management service.

+SwiftOpenAI has built-in support for AIProxy, which is a backend for AI apps, to satisfy this requirement.
+To configure AIProxy, see the instructions [here](#aiproxy).

 ## Installation